 We advise you on the acquisition of a suitable site and come up with utilisation strategy plans and real estate development concepts.
 We conduct due diligence and profitability analyses and also offer cost estimates.
 During the planning phase, we complete the building permit procedure (re-assignments, etc.), liaise with the authorities and architects, advise you on financing, and create a project structure.

-The Sans Souci Group develops, operates and manages innovative hospitality projects that meet our aspirations in terms of the highest quality and future orientation
+The Sans Souci Sphere develops, operates and manages innovative hospitality projects that meet our aspirations in terms of the highest quality and future orientation

 Hotel Sans Souci Wien

 HIGH-END HOTEL TRADE